Generating Literal and Implied Subquestions to Fact-check Complex Claims

 Such a decomposition can play an important role in an interpretable fact verification system.
-First, by nature of the annotation process, the questions provide a comprehensive explanation to how the decision is made: in the example figure, although the numbers mentioned by Biden are correct, they are from different time intervals and not directly comparable, which yields the final judgment of the claim as ``half-true''.
-We can estimate the veracity of a claim using the decisions of the subquestions (Section~\ref{sec:aggregate-sub-questions}), a key difference from prior work \cite{fan-etal-2020-generating}.
+First, the subquestions provide a comprehensive explanation of how the decision is made: in Figure~\ref{fig:intro}, although the individual statistics mentioned by Biden are correct, they are from different time intervals and not directly comparable, which yields the final judgment of the claim as ``half-true''.
+We can estimate the veracity of a claim using the decisions of the subquestions (Section~\ref{sec:aggregate-sub-questions}).
 Second, we show that decomposed subquestions allow us to retrieve more relevant paragraphs from the verification document than using the claim alone (Section~\ref{sec:evidence-retrieval}), since some of the subquestions tackle implicit aspects of a claim.
-We do not build a full pipeline for fact verification in this paper, as there are other significant challenges, including information which is not stated anywhere online or which needs to be parsed out of statistical tables \cite{singh-et-al-2021}.
-Instead, our focus is to show how these decomposed questions can fit into building a full pipeline through the proof-of-concept experiments in the rest of this paper.
+We do not build a full pipeline for fact verification in this paper, as there are other significant challenges this poses, including information which is not available online or which needs to be parsed out of statistical tables \cite{singh-et-al-2021}.
+Instead, we focus on showing how these decomposed questions can fit into a fact-checking pipeline through a series of proof-of-concept experiments.

-Equipped with this dataset, we train a model to generate decompositions of these claims.
-We experiment with several pre-trained sequence-to-sequence approaches based on T5~\cite{raffel2020exploring}, generating either a sequence of questions or a single question using nucleus sampling \cite{holtzman-2020-nucleus} over multiple rounds to achieve diversity.
-Our model recovers a large portion of the subquestions, including some implicit subquestions.
+Equipped with \dataname\ dataset, we train a model to generate decompositions of complex political claims.
+We experiment with pre-trained sequence-to-sequence models~\cite{raffel2020exploring}, generating either a sequence of questions or a single question using nucleus sampling \cite{holtzman-2020-nucleus} over multiple rounds.
+This model can recover 58\% of the subquestions, including some implicit subquestions.
 To summarize, we show that decomposing complex claims into subquestions can be learned with our dataset, and reasoning with such subquestions can lead improve evidence retrieval and judging the veracity of the whole claim.

-Our contributions are as follows: (1) We present a dataset of decomposed 1200 PolitiFact claims, \dataname{}.
-(2) We show that the yes-no questions generated from the justification can contribute to the judgment of the veracity of the whole claim.
-(3) By training a seq2seq model on the annotations, we can recover 58\% of the questions, which indicates the proposed decomposition framework is a promising direction towards the goal of verifying the full claim.
-(4) We show that the decomposed questions are much better at retrieving relevant evidence than the original claim.